iyim4/menu-tracker/OVERVIEW.md

     * [Backend](#Backend)
 * [Cloud Services](#Cloud-Services)

-Menu Tracker uses `requests` to access the dining hall menu webpages, `BeautifulSoup` to extract data from retrieved webpages, and `pyodbc` to connect to the database to store and retrieve data.
+UT Menu Tracker uses `requests` to access the dining hall menu webpages, `BeautifulSoup` to extract data from retrieved webpages, and `pyodbc` to connect to the database to store and retrieve data.
 Run these commands in the terminal to install them.
 ```
 pip install -m beautifulsoup4
 pip install -m requests